-Any feedback or questions on this document should be directed to the user’s national standards body.
-A complete listing of these bodies can be found at www.iso.org/members.html.

 Introduction

-This International Standard arises from work originally undertaken through the Open Geospatial Consortium’s Sensor Web Enablement (SWE) activity.
+This document arises from work originally undertaken through the Open Geospatial Consortium’s Sensor Web Enablement (SWE) activity.
 A set of interfaces and protocols was standardized through which applications and services are able to access sensors of all types, and observations generated by them, over the Web.